mogenslund/liquid/README.md

     http://localhost:8520

+(This approach will also work in Windows.
+Remember to replace ":" with ";" in the "-cp" on Windows.
+The best performance seems to be in Chrome browser.)

 For running in terminal and as serve at the same time use:

     java -cp clojure-1.8.0.jar:liquid-0.6.1.jar clojure.main -m dk.salza.liq.core --web --port=8520